huerfAna/jquery-pagination/README.md

          * The example below is the default when the pag_nav_el option is not present. */ pag_nav_el : '<a class="pagination_page" href="#">${$item.data}</a>',

+        /* Number of navigation links at the start or end.
+         * The values filled in below are the default.*/
+        pag_nav_start: 5,

+        pag_nav_end: 2,

         // First page to be shown.
         start_page: 0,